niess/mulder/docs/source/interface.rst

    .. method:: all()

-      Returns all currently defined elements.
+      Returns all currently mapped elements.

       The elements are returned as a :py:class:`dict` object mapping the atomic elements symbols to their definitions.